 6. Pay for a professional to give the car a mechanical check-up.
 This is an absolute must.
 If the dealer isn’t happy for you to do this, walk away immediately.

 7. Never hand over your licence or credit card until you have completely agreed on a price.
 And always read the fine print before you sign.

 8. Don’t pay a deposit until you are certain that you’ve found The One (the car you want to purchase).
 Once you’ve paid that deposit, accept that the purchase has been made, so relax and stop shopping around!

 9. Don’t end up dealing with two salespeople.
 If you feel you’re being ganged up on, either ignore one of the salespeople completely or walk out.
 Better still, use the “just looking” line and ignore them until you’re ready to negotiate or want to ask questions.
 If they hassle you, walk away.

-|10.
-Don’t fall for sympathy votes by the salesperson!
+10. Don’t fall for sympathy votes by the salesperson!
 “Forgive me, I’m new at this—I’ve only worked here a week,” or “I could lose my job if I don’t make my target today!” are specifically designed to make you lower your guard.
-Be cynical and suspicious about this type of sales patter.|
+Be cynical and suspicious about this type of sales patter.

-14. Ensure that all on-road costs are included (dealer delivery, stamp duty, registration and compulsory insurance charges).
+13. Get a confirmed delivery date in writing.
+Make sure that this is realistic.14.
+Ensure that all on-road costs are included (dealer delivery, stamp duty, registration and compulsory insurance charges).